The Art of the Brand-Led Launch

 Launches have a way of shaking things up.
 Sometimes it’s clarifying how a new product fits with the old.
 Sometimes it’s whether you look the part you’re now saying you play.
 A GTM strategy isn’t in a vacuum—it’s one of those times when everything gets a fresh set of eyes.
 If there are loose ends in product or brand architecture, or anything seems disjointed, all will be revealed.
 Thorough polish is what allows you to launch boldly, knowing you have eliminated any suck.

-For Levata, a new global brand promise led to a fresh look at how all their acquired legacy B2B brands could either roll-in as sub-brands, or maintain their own name and niche as all became part of their web and brand architecture.
+For Levata, a new global brand promise led to a fresh look at how all their acquired legacy B2B brands could roll in as sub-brands or maintain their own name and niche as all became part of a new web and brand architecture.

 6. Always Be Launching